algorithmiaio/dev-center/_pages/algorithm-development/reloading-models.md

     return int(model.predict(text))
 {% endhighlight %}

-We need to alter this code so that instead of only loading the model file once on warm-up, it periodically checks to see if a new version is available, and reloads the model.
+We need to alter this code so that instead of only loading the model file once on warm-up, it reloads the model periodically.

 We do so by adding a function to reload the model.
 We'll call this function once, in the outer scope, to make sure it gets loaded at warm-up: